 My “holistic view” of farming stems from a number of values and observations:

 • I’ve watched, sadly, as the region of my childhood has depopulated over the years.
-Ignoring the human side of the farming equation doesn’t work, as today’s rural (especially Midwestern) areas are proving.
+Ignoring the human side of the farming equation doesn’t work, as today’s rural (especially Midwestern) areas are finding out.

 • The efficiency model for agriculture doesn’t work for the soil, for the Monarch’s, or for the bees.
-Its not just about the bushels per acre.
+Farming can’t just be about bushels per acre.

 • My background in medicine gives me a realistic view of human diets and health; it helps me differentiate between fads and hype versus the truth.

 • I support integrating livestock and poultry into farm systems as they are important in ecosystems and for soil health.

 • Energy issues are also an important consideration in evaluating methods used in our food production systems.